Available To Serve You Nationwide On All Federal Cases

 6. Avoid discussing the raid or investigation with anyone except your attorney.
 Conversations with friends, family, or colleagues can be subpoenaed, turning them into witnesses against you.

 7. Prepare for potential criminal charges by gathering financial resources and making necessary personal arrangements.
-FBI raids often precede arrests by days or weeks, giving you time to prepare for possible prosecution.
+FBI raids often precede arrests by days or weeks, so it is important to closely monitor developments in the week following the raid to stay informed about any new actions or updates.

 Common Mistakes to Avoid During Federal Raids

-• Attempting to destroy or hide evidence during the raid constitutes obstruction of justice and guarantees additional criminal charges.
+Attempting to destroy or hide evidence during the raid constitutes obstruction of justice and guarantees additional criminal charges.
 Agents watch for any attempts to conceal items and will arrest you immediately for interference.
+Be aware of your rights and the consequences of your actions during a raid.

 When FBI Raids Lead to No Charges